-I was with a Dentist friend last week.
-He used to be happy a few years back but now, he is struggling to get new patients for his dental practice.
+I was with a dentist friend of mine last week.
+He used to be happy a few years back.
+But now, he is struggling to get new patients for his dental practice.
 I was surprised to know that he did not have any website for his clinic.
 He never promoted his practice.

 Not promoting your dental practice to your target audience will eventually push you out of the competition and business.

-This dental marketing guide is for my friend Joanna, and for all the dentists who need more patients for their practice.
+This dental marketing guide is for my friend Joanna, and for all dentists looking for more patients for their practice.

 What is dental marketing?